Read these first

 Also a good way to find, and locate information from "broken links" is the use the WAYBACK Machine.
 Copy and paste the link which is broken into the wayback machine.
 There you can find the information saved and many times get access to it.

-Links outside of moodle classrooms
+Links outside of etudes classrooms

 In an effort to provide useful information and resources, we provide links such as classwikis, podcasts, and the like.
 We do our best to keep these current and up to date.
-If you find any information out of date or links broken please contact our webmaster, me, Prof J. Disclaimer: if any of the information, links, resources, etc. conflict with any of the assignments, and information, and links that are within our moodle classrooms, the moodle information is what you should follow and not the links outside of the moodle classroom.
-Any reliance of the links, information and resources outside the moodle classrooms that is in conflict with the moodle classrooms is taken at your own risk.
+If you find any information out of date or links broken please contact our webmaster, me, Prof J.

 Facebook Social Network (beta)